wesgarland/telnet-console/README.md

 ### Related Products
 * [`niim`](https://www.npmjs.com/package/niim) - a command-line debugger for Node.js
-  (fork of node-inspect) which can debug DCP programs (passphrase prompts cause problems with node-inspect mainline)
+  (fork of node-inspect) which can debug programs that need stdin connected to a terminal (eg REPLs).